sudoskys/StableDiffusionBook/docs/Perpare/index.en.md

 The purpose of this document is to summarize the results of the community discussion and to create a self-help guide for people who are new to drawing with Stable Diffusion, starting with WebUi and learning about Ai drawing.

+!!! tip
+    The repository currently contains a machine-translated version of the guide, if this does not seem to flow well to you or has errors.

+    Or would like a version in another language.
+Then please submit Issue or Pr

 ## Asking polite questions in the community